A sommelier, or somm for short, is one of the last few romantic job titles around. But it’s not only a job.

 Wine Theory Expertise

-The theoretical part of the sommelier examination covers grapes types, wine history, and classic wine regions and geography.
+The theoretical part of the master sommelier exam covers grapes types, wine history, and classic wine regions and geography.
 Sommeliers are able to speak at length, expertly, about these subjects.

 But they’re not professional wine historians or oenologists (scientists who study wine and winemaking).
 They study wine in the service of, well, service.
 Wine service.
 Being a sommelier is more practice than theory.
 While historically the word sommelier meant wine steward, today’s meaning more accurately means the steward of the wine experience.

 That’s why the next two responsibilities of a sommelier focus around the experience of wine, not the study of it: wine tasting and wine service.

 At the later levels of the sommelier exam, there are blind taste tests.
 The expectation is that certified sommeliers have world-class knowledge on the way wine interacts with our senses: taste, mouthfeel, sight, and smell.
 And there is an abundance of wine tasting terms dedicated to communicating that expertise.

 Because wine is meant to be experienced, the ability to characterize wines through the senses and communicate that is crucial to elevating that experience.
 Being a talented wine communicator helps sommeliers navigate the wine list with guests.
 By making the wine list (or digital wine list) more accessible, sommeliers can recommend wines a guests love.
 It also helps them suggest a wine pairing (and potentially upsell cocktails!) and generally gives people the context and tools to fully appreciate their wine.

 But there’s one last piece of the puzzle.
 After choosing the right vintage of the right wine from the right region and finding the right food to pair it with, it’s time to serve it.
 Right?
 Right.